|

 Myth #5.
 Is it true that Mormons have to get naked during part of their temple ceremonies?

-Fact: There was one portion of the ceremony, called "Initiatory," where patrons removed their clothing in private and put on a poncho-type of garment called a "shield."
+Fact: There was one portion of the ceremony, called "Initiatory" (or washing and anointing), where patrons removed their clothing in private and put on a poncho-type of garment called a "shield."
 This poncho covered their bodies, but there were open slits up the sides so that a temple-worker of the same sex could reach underneath and anoint certain parts of the patron's body with "consecrated oil."
 No private parts were touched and everything was modest and above-board.
 The ceremony was changed in January 2005.
 Patrons no longer have to be naked under a poncho.
 They now have a zippered jumpsuit they put on and the only part of the patron's body touched is the head.

 Myth #6.
 Is it true that sexual rituals are performed by temple patrons while they are inside?